-The Office is said to be located in inside a ruling Workers’ Party building in Pyongyang.
+The Office is said to be located inside a ruling Workers’ Party building in Pyongyang.
 It is strictly off-limits to any visitor- domestic and international alike.

-Many believe that the organization is involved in illegitimate activities including counterfeiting and drug-smuggling.
+Many believe that the organization is involved in illegitimate activities including counterfeiting and drug smuggling.

 21. Woomera Prohibited Area, Australia: Highly Restricted Entry

-Officially known as RAAF Woomera Range Complex, Woomera Test range is a military and Aerospace centre located in South Australia.
+Officially known as RAAF Woomera Range Complex, the Woomera Test range is a military and Aerospace centre located in South Australia.

 Entry to the area is strictly restricted and controlled by the RAAF for safety and security.

 The area is spread over a whopping 122,188 sq. km, the area was declared closed to the public in 1947.
-There are a few areas such as observatory, museum, etc. that are open to visitors.
+There are a few areas such as observatory, museums, etc. that are open to visitors.